 Outside the elevator, a giant octopus and a school of bright blue fish swim by.

 Jules asks, "Designated next of kin?
 What does that mean?"

 "If something bad happens to me during the game, you have power of attorney to make decisions."

 "It has to be family.
 I never could get Mom or Dad to do it.
 Now that you're eighteen, I asked you."

 The ocean water gets lighter as they appear to approach the surface.

-When the elevator glides to a stop, Kendra and Jules step out into a plush lobby.
+When the elevator glides to a stop, Lucid and Jules step out into a plush lobby.
 Another guard checks their identities, then waves them toward the ballroom.

 They both stop in amazement as soon as they step inside.